punkplod23/Hackers-TTGO-Watch/README.md

 # Improving battery life / stability

-* I have found it best for stability to use just the wifi and keep the bluetooth disabled for now
+* I have found it best for battery AND stability to use just the wifi and keep the bluetooth disabled for now
-* I set a plain black background via the settings which seems to make the screenshot process more stable
+* I set a plain black background via the settings which seems to make the screenshot process more stable (still some reboots)

 # Apps

 ## New:-
 *Bluebox*     - bluebox for the phreaks (add the included mp3 files to SPIFFS using the webserver upload tool)
-*Netscan*     - Connect based port scanner (may be slow with down hosts but select() seems flaky on this platform(?))
+*Netscan*     - Simple connect() based port scanner (slow with unreachable/blocked hosts - is there a better way working for ESP32?)
 *Subnet*      - Simple subnet calculator to see how many hosts / valid hosts
 *Ping*        - Ping some IP address
 *IP Lookup*   - Lookup who owns an IP via the ip-info API